JasonTame/jasontame/README.md

 ## Hi, I'm Jason 👋

-Engineering Manager at [OfferZen](https://www.offerzen.com/) with a background in full-stack development and education.
+Tech Lead at [OfferZen](https://www.offerzen.com/) with a background in full-stack development and education.
 Based in Cape Town, South Africa 🌍

 ## What I Do

-- 🎯 Engineering management @ OfferZen
+- 🎯 Building stuff @ OfferZen
-- 💻 Building side projects with Laravel, Vue.js, and Svelte
+- 💻 Tinkering with side projects (mostly with Laravel & React)
 - 👨‍🏫 Mentoring developers and people looking to break into tech

 ## Current tech stack

 ```
-Frontend: Vue.js, Svelte, React
+Frontend: Inertia.js (React), Next.js, Astro
 Backend: Laravel (PHP), Rails (Ruby)
 ```